-Currently, there exist a number of surveys about feature selection algorithms~\citep{guyon2003introduction,alelyani2013feature,chandrashekar2014survey,tang2014feature}.
-These surveys either focus on traditional feature selection algorithms or detailed learning tasks like classification and clustering.
+Currently, there exist some other surveys which give a summarization of feature selection algorithms, such as those in~\cite{guyon2003introduction,alelyani2013feature,chandrashekar2014survey,tang2014feature}.
+These studies either focus on traditional feature selection algorithms or specific learning tasks like classification and clustering.
 However, none of them provide a comprehensive and structured overview of traditional feature selection algorithms in conjunction with recent advances in feature selection from a data perspective.
-In this survey, we will introduce representative feature selection algorithms to cover all components mentioned in Figure~\ref{fig:Categorization} and Figure~\ref{fig:CategorizationTraditional}.
-We also release a feature selection repository in Python named \emph{scikit-feature} which is built upon the widely used machine learning package \emph{scikit-learn}\footnote{http://scikit-learn.org/stable/} and two scientific computing packages \emph{Numpy}\footnote{http://www.numpy.org/} and \emph{Scipy}\footnote{http://www.scipy.org/}.
-It includes around 40 representative feature selection algorithms.
-The website of the repository is available at \url{http://featureselection.asu.edu/}.
-We also provide an interactive tool to enable the use of the feature selection repository~\citep{cheng2016featureminer}.
+In this survey, we will introduce representative feature selection algorithms to cover all components mentioned in Fig.~\ref{fig:Categorization}.
+We also release a feature selection repository in Python named \emph{scikit-feature} which is built upon the widely used machine learning package \emph{scikit-learn} (http://scikit-learn.org/stable/) and two scientific computing packages \emph{Numpy} (http://www.numpy.org/) and \emph{Scipy} (http://www.scipy.org/).
+It includes near 40 representative feature selection algorithms.
+The web page of the repository is available at \url{http://featureselection.asu.edu/}.

-\subsubsection{Organization of the Survey}
+\subsection{Organization of the Survey}